DATING JEWELLERY

 AVERAGE LIFE SPAN IN THE WILD: 20 years

-The Edwardian style remained predominant until the disruption of WWI decimated Europe’s demand for luxury items and limited access to the precious materials needed to make jewelry.
-After the war, women, who had had entered the workforce in droves, were reluctant to return to constraining corsets and cumbersome long skirts, and so women’s fashion was changed by the likes of Paul Poiret and Coco Chanel with the introduction of shorter hemlines and streamlined silhouettes.
-In combination with the artistic revolution that was Cubism, these developments created a great demand for jewelry with stark, clean architectural lines that celebrated the new wealth and prosperity of the 1920s.
-The result was the movement that was dubbed “Art Deco” after the Exposition Universelle in Paris in 1925.
+The Edwardian style remained predominant until the disruption of World War I, which decimated Europe’s demand for luxury items and limited access to the precious materials needed to make jewellery.
+After the war, women, who had entered the workforce in droves, were reluctant to return to constricting corsets and cumbersome long skirts.
+Women’s fashion was therefore transformed by designers such as Paul Poiret and Coco Chanel, with the introduction of shorter hemlines and streamlined silhouettes.
+Combined with the artistic revolution of Cubism, these developments created a strong demand for jewellery with stark, clean, architectural lines that celebrated the new wealth and prosperity of the 1920s.
+The result was the movement dubbed “Art Deco,” named after the Exposition Universelle in Paris in 1925.

 COMMON NAME: Art Deco